ToolVS

 Does Substack own your subscribers?

-No. You can export your Substack subscriber list anytime.
+No — you can export your Substack subscriber list anytime.
 Substack takes 10% of paid subscriptions but your readers are yours to take elsewhere.
 ConvertKit gives more ownership over your email marketing stack.

 Get our free SaaS Buyer's Guide (PDF)